JeremyGelb/geocmeans/JOSS/paper.md

 * `CMeans`, the original c-means algorithm, requiring two hyper parameters, *m* (fuzzyness degree) and *k* (number of groups).

 * `GFCMeans`, the so-called generalized c-means algorithm.
 It is known to accelerate convergence and yield less fuzzy result by adjusting the membership matrix at each iteration.
-It requires an extra *β* parameter controlling the strength of the modification.
+It requires an extra \beta parameter controlling the strength of the modification.
 The modification only affects the formula updating the membership matrix.

 $$u_{ik} = \frac{(||x_{k} - v{_i}||^{2} - \beta_k) ^{(-1/(m-1))}}{\sum_{j=1}^c(||x_{k} - v{_j}||^2 - \beta_k)^{(-1/(m-1))}}$$